Reclaiming the Road: Experiencing the world around us through cycling

 Who are the team and what do they bring?

-- Prof. Martin Hurcombe (University of Bristol, School of Modern Languages) is a Professor of French Studies at Bristol.
-His current research focuses on the history of the relationship between the sports press and cycling in France.
+- Prof. Martin Hurcombe‘s (Modern Languages) current research focuses on the history of the relationship between the sports press and cycling in France.

-- Dr. Nathan Cardon (University of Birmingham, History department) is a Senior Lecturer in the United States’ history.
+- Dr. Nathan Cardon (University of Birmingham, History department) researchers into the United States’ history.
 His work focuses on the intersections of race and empire in foreign and domestic space.

-- Keen cyclist Dr. Erika Hanna (University of Bristol, History department) has worked extensively on urban history, including the history and politics of the ‘visible’ cyclist.
+- Keen cyclist Dr. Erika Hanna (Historical Studies) has worked extensively on urban history, including the history and politics of the ‘visible’ cyclist.

 - With a specialist interest in traffic and transport psychology, Dr. Ian Walker (University of Bath, Psychology department) brought experience of data analysis and video ethnography, a tool that the project deployed via the use of video glasses.